 #3 Rate and Term Refinancing

-If you do not have an FHA insured mortgage and have at least 3.25% equity in your home, you could refinance your conventional loan into an FHA loan.
+If you do not have an FHA insured mortgage and have at least 3.25% equity in your home, you could refinance a conventional loan into an FHA loan.
 This could be a good move for someone who has on time payments but has credit problems.

 FHA has more relaxed standards on credit requirements.
 You would need to apply for an FHA mortgage pretty much as if you were buying a home all over again, but you will find that the paperwork requirements are not as stringent.